Pakistan national field hockey team tours and matches (2015–2019)

 This page lists all the tours, and matches played by Pakistan national field hockey team from 2015 to 2019.
 During this period Pakistan's most successful tournaments were the Asian Champions Trophy (Champions: 2018) and South Asian Games (Champions: 2016).
 Worst results were failing to qualify for the 2016 Summer Olympics, first time Pakistan failed to qualify for the event and successively did not qualify for the 2020 Summer Olympics.
-Pakistan lost 9–1 to Australia in 2017 the biggest defeat in history for the team till now.
+Pakistan lost 9–1 to Australia in 2017 the second biggest defeat in history for the team.